PenguinDan/Reference/Java/ReactiveX.md

 * Called when the sequence of events associated with an Observable is complete, indicating that we should not expect any more onNext calls on our observer.
 3. OnError
 * Called when an unhandled exception is thrown during the RxJava framework code or our event handling code
+* This is called if an Exception is thrown at **ANY** time which makes Error Handling very simple.
+The error can just be handled at the end inside of a single function.
 ```
 // The return value for the Observables subscribe method is a subscribe interface
 String[] letters = {"a", "b", "c", "d", "e", "f", "g"};